VIU Campus

 Creating Learning Outcomes

 Step 1.
 Frame your learning outcomes by starting with a statement of intent.
 This will provide context for you and your students.
-For example
+Some examples:

 • By the end of this course students will be able to…